kamrul2000/kamrul2000/README.md

 ### Hi there 👋, My name is Md.
 Kamrul Hassan Khan
-#### A passionate Software Developer
+#### A passionate Software Engineer
-I graduated from Noakhali Science and Technology University with a degree in Computer Science and have a strong foundation in various programming languages and technologies.<br>Currently, I am serving as a Junior Software Programmer at Synergy Interface Ltd, where I work on developing innovative software solutions and enhancing my technical skills.
+I graduated from Noakhali Science and Technology University with a degree in Computer Science and have a strong foundation in various programming languages and technologies.<br>Currently, I am serving as a Associate Software Engineer at ERA Info Tech Limited.My previous role is Junior Softawre Programmer at Synergy Interface Ltd, where I work on developing innovative software solutions and enhancing my technical skills.

 Skills: Languages: C, C++, C#, JavaScript <br>Frameworks & Libraries: ASP.NET, MVC, .NET Core, Angular, Bootstrap, Tailwind CSS<br> Databases: MySQL, SQL Server